 The Rocky Bluff Trail can be found at Crab Orchard National Wildlife Refuge near Marion, Illinois.
 The refuge is a popular spot for fishing, hunting, hiking, camping, and wildlife viewing.
 A pass is required to visit, but it’s only $2.
 There are six different hiking trails within the refuge.
-The Rocky Bluff Trail passes the most spectacular spots a the refuge including wet weather waterfalls, cliffs, and stunning wildflowers.
+The Rocky Bluff Trail passes the most spectacular spots in the refuge including wet weather waterfalls, cliffs, and stunning wildflowers.

-Rocky Bluff Trail
+Rocky Bluff Trail Overview

 - Distance: 2.2 mile loop.
 You can also take a shortcut trail to make just a 0.5 mile loop past the waterfalls and some flowers.

 - Difficulty: 3/4.
 Some rocky and rugged terrain, but most of trail is fairly wide and well packed.
 Mild inclines with one longer set of steps.

 - Scenic Value: 4/5 most of the time but bumps up to a 5/5 when the spring wildflowers are in bloom or the waterfalls are flowing well.

 The parking area has room for only a few cars.
 There is a sign for the trail and a map showing the short and long loops.
 You can go either way, we went right to save the waterfalls for last and hiked the full 2.2. mile loop.

 The trail immediately crosses a bridge over the top of one of the waterfalls.
 You will be able to tell if there is water to make the falls flow.
 The waterfalls at Rocky Bluff take a lot of rain and don’t flow for long.

 For much of the longer loop, the trail passes through the woods.
 Nothing extraordinary to see, but still a nice walk.